Yakifo/amqtt/docs/references/broker_config.md

         anonymous: ['calendar/2025/#']
 ```

-TLS listeners may optionally set `maximum_version` to `TLSv1_2` or `TLSv1_3` to cap the protocol version used by the broker-built `SSLContext`.
+TLS listeners may optionally set `max_tls_version` to `TLSv1_2` or `TLSv1_3` to cap the protocol version used by the broker-built `SSLContext`.
 When omitted, Python's default SSL maximum version is kept.

 This configuration file would create the following listeners: